1 9 9 1 – 1 9 9 3 (USA)

 Sensitive teenager Dorothy Jane Torkelson (Olivia Burnette) was mortified by her family in this bittersweet NBC comedy about a working-class family on the ropes.

-She just wanted to be thought of as normal, like any 14-year-old, but how could she be when her father Randall had walked out on the family, they were perilously short of money, and might even lose their big old rambling house in Pyramid Corners, Oklahoma.
+She just wanted to be thought of as normal, like any 14-year-old, but how could she be when her father Randall (Gregg Henry) had walked out on the family, they were perilously short of money and might even lose their big old rambling house off Route Two in Pyramid Corners, Oklahoma.

-Yet her perky, optimistic mother, Millicent (Connie Ray), saw sunshine everywhere, even as men came to repossess the appliances and her brothers and sisters – athletic 12-year-old Steven (Aaron Metchik), spunky 10-year-old Ruth Ann (Anna Slotky), studious 8-year-old Chuckie Lee (Norris Mary) and huggable little 6-year-old Mary Sue (Rachel Duncan) – acted as if nothing was wrong.
+Yet her perky, optimistic mother, Millicent (Connie Ray) – outfoxing bill collectors and heroically making clothes from her curtains – saw sunshine everywhere, even as men came to repossess the appliances and her brothers and sisters – athletic 12-year-old Steven (Aaron Metchik), spunky 10-year-old Ruth Ann (Anna Slotky), studious 8-year-old Chuckie Lee (Norris Mary) and huggable little 6-year-old Mary Sue (Rachel Duncan) – acted as if nothing was wrong.

-Helping out at least a little was Mr Hodges (William Schallert), a kindly older man who had rented a room in their basement.
+Helping out at least a little was Mr Wesley Hodges (William Schallert), a kindly older man who had rented a room in their basement for $125 a month.